AnikitDeveloper96/Adobe-Xd-to-Real-App-with-Flutter-Design-Weekly/README.md

-# Adobe Xd to Real App with Flutter | Adobe XD TO Flutter | Design Weekly
+# Adobe Xd to Real App with Flutter | Design Weekly

 In this tutorial, I will be showing you how to create simple login screen with adobe_xd to Flutter Plugin directly from Scratch in Flutter without using any library.